• Home

 Small-batch honey

-Since hive health is the #1 priority here, I only extract honey from hives that produced a surplus.
+Since hive health is the #1 priority here, I only extract honey from hives that produce a surplus.
 (I harvest about 1/3 of a colony's honey.)

 As seen in